-The BBC Playing Pitch Strategy34 has assessed the quality of playing pitches within the parish and identified the following key conclusion:
+The BBC Playing Pitch Strategy has assessed the quality of the playing pitches within the parish and identified the following key conclusion:

-- Ingatestone Bowls Club has a good standard of green and clubhouse facilities, however some improvements to an ancillary facility are required. - Fairfield Recreation Ground is currently over capacity in relation to the use of cricket squares.
-There is currently no capacity for additional adult or junior cricket teams. - Football pitch facilities at Seymour Field for both adult and youth are at capacity.
+- Ingatestone Bowls Club has a good standard of green and clubhouse facilities, however some improvements to ancillary facilities are required - Fairfield Recreation Ground is currently over capacity in relation to the use of cricket squares.
+There is currently no capacity for additional adults or junior cricket teams. - Football pitch facilities are Seymore Field for both adult and youth are at capacity.
 However, there is currently no identified demand in the area for additional football pitches.